spsforks/QB64-Wiki/SHARED.md

 ```

-*Example 2:* The DIR$ function returns a filename or a list when more than one exist.
+The DIR$ function returns a filename or a list when more than one exist.
 The file spec can use a path and/or wildcards.

 ```vb